francistor/yaas/doc/readme.md

 }
 ```

 #### diameterPeers.json

-The "diameterHost` must match what is reported by the Peer in the CER/CEA message exchange.
+The `diameterHost` must match what is reported by the Peer in the CER/CEA message exchange.

 Diameter is also an unfriendly protocol for Kubernetes, due to the masking of origin IP addresses
 that takes place when using services.
 For that reason, when accepting connections the `IPAddress`
 value is not checked, but only the `originNetwork`, that may be set to `0.0.0.0/0` to accept any
 value.

-The `connectionPolicy` may be `active` or passive`.
+The `connectionPolicy` may be `active` or `passive`.
 If `active`, the server will try to establish
 a connection to the specified IPAddress and then send a CER message.
 If `passive`, the server will
 not try to establish a connection but wait for the other Peer to do it.